-ART 110 History of Art – GS 5
+ART 110 History of Western Art (Core: WT)

 This course will advance the belief that art is an irreplaceable way of understanding and expressing the world — equal to but distinct from other methods of inquiry and certainty.
-By charting the emergence of unique and continuous traditions of visual imagery from Chauvet to the last works of the Post–Impressionists, this course will highlight the canonical paintings and sculpture from major periods of Western culture.
+By charting the emergence of unique and continuous traditions of visual imagery from Chauvet to the last works of the Post–Impressionists, this course will highlight canonical paintings and sculpture from major periods of Western culture.
 Focusing on the key innovations, personalities and styles of Western art, this general survey class will encourage a basic appreciation, analysis, recognition and interpretation of art.
-Fall semester.

 ART 124 Basic Digital Photography

 This course is an introductory digital photography course.
 Students will learn the basic techniques that will help them take better photographs.
 Framing, exposure and lighting will be discussed as well as hands-on work with images in the digital environment preparing photographs for output.
-This course is not graded using a traditional letter-grade system.
-Students will receive a grade of either satisfactory (S) or unsatisfactory (U).
-This course does not replace ART 280 Introduction to Photography and Digital Imaging.
+This course is not graded using a traditional letter grade system.
+Students will receive a grade of either satisfactory “S” or unsatisfactory “U.” This course does not replace ART 280 Introduction to Photography and Digital Imaging.
 A digital camera is required for this course.

-ART 125 Introduction to Adobe Photoshop for Non-Majors
+ART 125 Introduction to Adobe Photoshop (for non-majors)

-the digital process including digital image capture (scanner and camera), digital image manipulation, and preparation of images for electronic publication.
-J-term and summer session.
+An introductory elective course that explores the process of digital image manipulation using Adobe Photoshop as the primary tool.
+The course examines various aspects of the digital process including digital image capture (scanner and camera), digital image manipulation and preparation of images for electronic publication.
+J-Term and Summer Session.
 This course is not graded using a traditional letter-grade system.
-Students will receive a grade of either satisfactory (S) or unsatisfactory (U).
+Students will receive a grade of either satisfactory (“S”) or unsatisfactory (“U”).

 ART 134 Basic Drawing

-ART 145 Rotoscope Animation – GS 5
+ART 145 Rotoscope Animation (Core: EI)

-ART 224 Introductory Sculpture
+ART 224 Introduction to Sculpture

-ART 230 Introductory Printmaking
+ART 230 Introduction to Printmaking

-ART 240 Introductory Painting
+ART 240 Introduction to Painting

 ART 280 Introduction to Photography and Digital Imaging

-ART 324 Intermediate Sculpture
+ART 324 Intermediate Sculpture (Adv.
+Core: EI)

-ART 330 Intermediate Printmaking
+ART 330 Intermediate Printmaking (Adv.
+Core: EI)

 ART 335 Advertising Design

 An introduction to problem solving and the basic elements of graphic design.
 Emphasis is placed on the development of concepts and skills in the layout of typography, illustration and photography.
 Prerequisite: ART 350.
-Fall and spring semesters.

-ART 340 Intermediate Painting
+ART 340 Intermediate Painting (Adv.
+Core: EI)

 Along with continued development of the methods and techniques explored in ART 240, students investigate indirect painting methods and contemporary painting practices and theory.
 Traditional and contemporary approaches to painting the human figure are introduced and students develop independent projects and individual artist statements.
 Prerequisite: ART 240.
-Spring semester.